Jesse Winker Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Padres pitching staff ranks 20th in the league.
+- The Padres pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 17th-ranked team ERA across all league pitching staffs (4.59).
+- The Padres have a 4.49 team ERA that ranks 15th among all league pitching staffs.

-- Padres pitchers combine to give up 17 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- The Padres rank 14th in baseball in home runs surrendered (17 total, 1.1 per game).

-- Lugo (2-0) gets the start for the Padres, his third of the season.
+- Darvish (0-1) makes the start for the Padres, his third of the season.

-- In his most recent time out on Sunday, the righty threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.
+- The righty last appeared on Monday against the New York Mets, when he tossed 6 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.